 It is the main hall of Confucius Temple.
 Dacheng Hall is translated as “Hall of Great Achievement”, “Hall of Great Completion”.
 This hall housed the Spitit Tablets of Confucius and those of other important sages and worthies.

-In every spring and autumn, special grand ceremonies are held on the 2nd and the 8th month of Chinese lunar calendar in honor of Confucius which are called “Worship Confucius Ceremonies on Ding Days”.
+Every spring and autumn, special grand ceremonies are held on the 2nd and the 8th month of Chinese lunar calendar in honor of Confucius which are called “Worship Confucius Ceremonies on Ding Days”.
 In front of the Dacheng Hall, travelers can know traditional Chinese rites, appreciate all kinds of traditional clothes, enjoy Six Yi Dances and classical court music and more.

 In ancient Chinese culture, to promote all-around development, students were required to master Six Arts – “Rites”, “Music”, “Archery”, “Charioteering”, “Calligraphy” and “Mathematics”.
 The Six Arts have their roots in the Confucian Philosophy which were practiced by the 72 disciples of Confucius.
 Now, in Dujiangyan Confucius Temple, travelers can experience the Six Arts and learn Confucianism under the guidance of the masters.